jasp-stats/jaspMachineLearning/inst/help/mlPrediction.md

 - Features: In this box, the features that need to be considered for the predictions should be entered.

 #### Algorithmic Setting
-- Scale features: Scales the continuous features.
+- Scale features: Standardizes the continuous features.
 Standardization ensures that values of variables from different scales range into a specific similar scale.
 As a result, standardizing provides numerical stability, which improves the clustering output.
 JASP uses the Z-score standardization of a mean of 0 and a standard deviation of 1.
 This option is selected by default.

 #### Tables:
 - Predictions for new data: Displays the predicted outcomes for the data.